-Daniel Lippuner has been Chief Operating Officer of the Meyer Burger Group in Thun, Switzerland, since 2017.
+Daniel Lippuner is Chief Operating Officer of the Meyer Burger Group in Thun, Switzerland since 2017.
 From 2013 to 2015, he headed the Saurer Group in Shanghai, China, and Wattwil, Switzerland, as Group Chief Executive Officer.
 He took over this position after posts in finance, sales and marketing as well as in general management with OC Oerlikon, Hilti AG and Autoneum (formerly Rieter Automotive).

-Degree in business administration from the St. Gallen University of Applied Sciences
+- Degree in business administration from the St. Gallen University of Applied Sciences

-- Member of the board of directors of Amsler Tex AG, Aesch ZH - Owner of Lippuner Consulting GmbH, Wollerau
+- Member of the board of directors of Amsler Tex AG, Aesch ZH - Member of the board of directors of 3S Solar Plus AG, Gwatt - Owner of Lippuner Consulting GmbH, Wollerau